B.C.'s short-term rental legislation

 Principal residence requirement

-Effective May 1, 2024, the Province is implementing a provincial principal residence requirement which will limit short-term rentals to:
+The provincial principal residence requirement limits short-term rentals to:

 This requirement does not apply everywhere.
 Find more information on the provincial principal residence requirement on the principal residence requirement page.